 Well…not so much.
 It often picks up too much marinade and the results are overly salty.
 Each thin slice of meat shrinks considerably and no part of the exterior gets a good quality sear.

 Think about it this way, when you grill a burger at home, you know how it shrinks up a considerable bit?
 The same is going to happen with your steak if you slice it into fajita strips prior to grilling!
 So you’ll end up with little bitty pieces of meat that are shriveled into nothingness and dried out, yet overly salted.
 Yuck.

 No matter where you are, check to see if you have a Mexican grocery store or butcher shop nearby.
 They have expertly cut fajita meat sold in slabs, specifically butterflied and butchered thin in order to soak up marinades, and sear hot and fast.

 That’s where I got this beautiful skirt steak to complement the best steak fajita marinade recipe, in my opinion of course…

 Steak Fajita Marinade Ingredients:

 Pouring the ingredients for the recipe over your steak fajita meat is easy, then just give it a little mix around.
-I use a glass casserole dish with a tupperware lid and I will rotate the meat with tongs over the course of several hours.
+I use a glass casserole dish with a Tupperware lid and I will rotate the meat with tongs over the course of several hours to 2-3 days.